-- 47. Did the reforms introduced achieve the intended results?
+47. Did the reforms introduced achieve the intended results?
 Why?

+Please elaborate and explain why the reform(s) achieved/did not achieve the intended results.

+The migration to a new database was done in order to ensure more comprehensive data collection and management that is tailor made for the specific needs of IPA.
+We consider that the implemented change did achieve the intended result.

-N/A Please elaborate and explain why the reform(s) achieved/did not achieve the intended results. - 48.
-Would your (Member) State consider this reform (s) as a good practice?
-N/A
+48. Would your (Member) State consider this reform (s) as a good practice?